gurpsdomain/GurpsyMcGurpsFace/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to Github Page
+## Deploying to GitHub Page

-Run `ng github-pages:deploy` to deploy to Github Pages.
+Pushing your commits to the masters will publish the app the GitHub pages.

 ## Further help